krol3/container-security-checklist/README.md

 docker pull alpine@sha256:b7233dafbed64e3738630b69382a8b231726aa1014ccaabc1947c5308a8910a7
 ```

-- [x] Enanbled Security profiles: SELinux, AppArmor, Seccomp.
+- [x] Enabled Security profiles: SELinux, AppArmor, Seccomp.

-- [x] Static code analysys tool for Dockerfile like a linter. **Detect misconfigurations**
+- [x] Static code analysis tool for Dockerfile like a linter. **Detect misconfigurations**
   - [Hadolint](https://github.com/hadolint/hadolint)
   - Packers (including encrypters), and downloaders are all able to evade static scanning by, for example, encrypting binary code that is only executed in memory, making the malware active only in runtime.
   - Trivy detect missconfigurations

 ### Image Scanning

-- [x] Check image for Common Vulnerabilities and Exposures (CVE)
+- [x] Scan image for Common Vulnerabilities and Exposures (CVE)
 - [x] Check image for secrets
 - [x] Prevent attacks using the Supply Chain Attack
-- [x] Scan container images for CVE (Common Vulnerabilities and Exposures).
-- [x] Used dynamic analysis techniques for containers.
+- [x] Used dynamic analysis techniques for containers to prevent runtime bad behaviours.

 **Container Security Scanners**